z-shell/docs/wiki/zi/01-introduction/Introduction.md

 The ice-mod `wait` allows the user to postpone the loading of a plugin to the moment when the processing of `.zshrc` is finished and the first prompt is being shown.
 It is like Windows – during startup, it shows desktop even though it still loads data in the background.
-This has drawbacks, but is for sure better than a blank screen for 10 minutes.
+This has drawbacks but is for sure better than a blank screen for 10 minutes.
 And here, in ZI, there are no drawbacks of this approach – no lags, freezes, etc. – the command line is fully usable while the plugins are being loaded, for any number of plugins.

-!!!note
-**Turbo will speed up Zsh startup by <u>50%–80%</u>.
+**Note:** **Turbo will speed up Zsh startup by <u>50%–80%</u>.
 For example, instead of 200 ms, it'll be 40 ms (!)**

 Zsh 5.3 or greater is required.
 To use this Turbo mode add `wait` ice to the target plugin in one of the following ways: